clownix/cloonix/xdoc/index.rst

 Directories cloonix uses
 ========================

-*/usr/bin* for the *cloonix_...* scripted command interfaces to the user.
-*/usr/bin/cloonix/* for all the cloonix binaries called.
-*/usr/lib/cloonix/* for all the cloonix libraries called.
-*/etc/cloonix/* for the cloonix configuration file.
+*/usr/libexec/cloonix/* for binaries, libraries and configuration files.
-*/usr/share/cloonix* for the cloonix storage of virtual files .qcow2 and .img.
+*/var/lib/cloonix/bulk* for the cloonix storage of virtual files .qcow2 and .img.
-*/var/lib/cloonix* for run-time storage of temporary files.
+*/var/lib/cloonix/<net-name>* for run-time storage of temporary files.

 You can grab a single file html of this doc to print it: